microsoft/Oryx/doc/hosts/appservice.md

 the application.
 If no custom deployment script is provided, Oryx will run behind the scenes and perform the required steps to build and configure the application.

-Even if the application is built outside of App Service, e.g. through an external CI/CD pipeline, Oryx is still invoked to detect how to start an application if no start up command was specified.
+Even if the application is built outside of App Service, for example through an external CI/CD pipeline, Oryx is still invoked to detect how to start an application if no start up command was specified.

 Here we describe some details of this process, and how you might configure them and fix issues